Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

-The \hyt is known to have a lifetime close to that of a free $\Lambda$~\cite{STAR:2010gyg,STAR:2021orx,ALICE:2022sco,Saito:2021NRP} and a small $\Lambda$ separation energy ($B_\Lambda$) of about $B_\Lambda=0.17 \pm 0.06$~MeV~\cite{STAR:2019wjm, ALICE:2022sco,Chen:2023mel}, making it a halo nucleus.
-Its spin-parity is usually determined by measuring the ratio of its partial decay widths $\Gamma_{^3\text{He}}$ into $^3{\rm He}+\pi^-$ and $\Gamma_{pd}$ into $p+d+\pi^-$, i.e., $R_3=\Gamma_{^3\text{He}}/(\Gamma_{^3\text{He}}+\Gamma_{pd})$~\cite{Chen:2018tnh,Gal:2018bvq,Hildenbrand:2020kzu,Donigus:2020fon}.
-Although comparisons between model studies on $R_3$ and available experimental measurements favor the assignment $J^{P}=\frac{1}{2}^+$ over $J^{P}=\frac{3}{2}^+$, the large experimental errors in each individual measurement makes this conclusion inconclusive~\cite{STAR:2017gxa}.
-Also, calculations based on the lattice QCD with light-quark masses at the (unphysical) $SU(3)$-flavor symmetric point equal to the physical strange quark mass suggest the assignment of $J^{P}=\frac{3}{2}^+$ for the \hyt~\cite{NPLQCD:2012mex}.
-Since the \hyt, which is the lightest hypernucleus, is an ideal probe to the hyperon-nucleon interactions~\cite{Gal:2016boi}, understanding its spin structure is of great importance.
+\emph{Introduction}{\bf---} Hypernuclei, bound states of hyperon(s) and nucleons, are ideal probes to the hyperon-nucleon ($Y\text{-}N$) interaction, which is of fundamental importance for understanding the structure of compact astrophysical objects like the neutron stars and addressing the so-called ``hyperon puzzle"~\cite{Gal:2016boi,Saito:2021NRP, Ma_NST}.
+Understanding their properties is also important for validating the fundamental theorem of charge, parity, and time reversal symmetry in quantum field theory~\cite{Chen:2018tnh,STAR:2011eej,ALICE:2015rey,STAR:2019wjm} and for the indirect search for dark matter in space~\cite{ALICE:2022zuz}.

-In the present study, we consider three possible spin configurations of \hyt (see Fig.~\ref{pic:hyt}) and demonstrate that studying its polarization and decay pattern provides a novel method to differentiate these spin configurations.
-We also make predictions on the beam energy dependence of \hyt and \ahyt polarizations in heavy-ion collisions from a few GeV to 2.76 TeV and further discuss the effect of baryon spin correlations on their polarizations.
+Although the hypernucleus was first discovered in 1952 using a nuclear emulsion cosmic ray detector~\cite{Danysz1953}, the lightest antihypertriton (\ahyt) was only detected in 2010 by the STAR Collaboration~\cite{STAR:2010gyg} at the Relativistic Heavy Ion Collider (RHIC).
+Like \ahyt, the hypertriton (\hyt) is known to have a lifetime close to that of a free $\Lambda$ and a very small $\Lambda$ separation energy $B_\Lambda=0.17 \pm 0.06$~MeV~\cite{Chen:2023mel,STAR:2021orx,ALICE:2022sco}, making its structure similar to that of a halo nucleus.
+The spins of hypertriton and antihypertriton are, however, not precisely determined in both experimental and theoretical studies.
+For hypertriton spin, it is usually determined by measuring the ratio of hypertriton's partial decay widths $\Gamma_{^3\text{He}}$ into $^3{\rm He}+\pi^-$ and $\Gamma_{pd}$ into $p+d+\pi^-$, i.e., $R_3=\Gamma_{^3\text{He}}/(\Gamma_{^3\text{He}}+\Gamma_{pd})$~\cite{Dalitz:1959zz,Congleton:1992kk,Gal:2018bvq,Hildenbrand:2020kzu}.
+Although comparisons between model studies on $R_3$ and available experimental measurements favor the assignment $J^{\pi}=\frac{1}{2}^+$ over $J^{\pi}=\frac{3}{2}^+$, the large errors in the experimental measurements make this conclusion inconclusive~\cite{STAR:2017gxa}.
+Also, calculations based on the lattice QCD with light-quark masses at the (unphysical) $\text{SU}(3)$-flavor symmetric point equal to the physical strange quark mass suggest the assignment of $J^{\pi}=\frac{3}{2}^+$ for the \hyt~\cite{NPLQCD:2012mex}.